ErikKalkoken/evebuddy/README.md

   - Assets search: Full asset search across all your characters
   - Show list of all planetary industry colonies
   - Wealth: Charts showing wealth distribution across all characters
-- Can minimize to system tray and show indicator for new mail
+- Can minimize to system tray and show indicator for new mail (desktop only)
-- Receive desktop notifications about new communications (e.g. Structure gets attacked), mails and expired PI extractions
-- Single executable file, no installation required
-- Desktop app that runs on Windows, Linux and macOS
+- Get notified about important events (e.g. structure attacked, training queue expired)
+- Desktop & mobile version
 - Automatic dark and light theme
 - Offline mode